rnickles/audience1st_wiki/Home.md

 # Features Not Supported At This Time

-* No reserved seating: currently Audience1st handles only general-seating venues.
-This may change in the future.
+* No reserved seating: we expect this feature to become available in Fall 2019.

-* No printing on ticket stock: Audience1st emphasizes an electronic ticketing/will-call scenario.
-Coming soon, customers or the box office will be able to self-print tickets at home.
-However, there are no plans to support specialized ticket printing hardware.
+* No printing on ticket stock: While customers are free to print out confirmation pages, Audience1st emphasizes an electronic ticketing/will-call scenario.